Offences Against the Person Act 1861: Sections 23 and 24: Poisoning

 Sections 23 and 24 cover the insidious forms of attack based on administering poisons or other dangerous chemicals and substances intending to injure another.
 Although rarely used today, the offences remain available should the specific circumstances arise, e.g. sending a package containing a dangerous substance to an embassy.

 Section 25 permits a jury to find a person charged with an offence under section 23 guilty of an offence under 24.

-Sections 23 to 25 respectively replace sections 1 to 3 of the 23 & 24 Vict c 8 (1860) (unlawful administering of poison).
+Sections 23 to 25 respectively replace sections 1 to 3 of 23 & 24 Vict. c.
+8 (1860) (unlawful administering of poison).

 Section 26 – Neglecting or causing bodily harm to servants

 This section deals with the problem of neglect by an employer who failed to provide adequate food, clothing and accommodation for staff and servants.
 It is punishable on conviction on indictment with imprisonment for a term not exceeding five years.

 This section replaces section 1 of the Poor Law (Apprentices, &c.)
-Act 1851 (14 & 15 Vict c 11).
+Act 1851 (14 & 15 Vict. c.
+11).

 The offence of assault under that section has been replaced by one of doing or causing bodily harm.

 See also the summary offence under section 6 of the Conspiracy and Protection of Property Act 1875 which could be committed by neglecting to provide medical aid.